 Learn from founders and top executives who share their knowledge from the inside.

 The best way to experience and learn about the innovation economy isn’t in a stuffy ballroom – it is up close and personal, in its native habitat.
-60+ of the most innovative businesses in Toronto will open their doors to the public on September 27, 2018.
+80+ of the most innovative businesses in Toronto will open their doors to the public on May 24, 2019.
 Attendees get an up-close & personal look behind the scenes with a dynamic and intensive series of experiences inside the offices of these organizations.
+FREE to attend so register today.

 Learn how to reach 2,000+ host companies, tens of thousands of festival attendees, hundreds of thousands of engaged readers, and a select group of affiliate and corporate partners that underpin the NewCo ecosystem.
 Join us on our mission to change the way business gets done.